DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Experiments and Results

 \subsection{Controllability via Text Prompts}

-In this experiment, we train \methodname~ once with our detailed text labels and once with simple text prompts generated from the GRAB objects and action labels.
-As shown in \tabref{tab:textual_augmentations}, our textual descriptions offer significant advantage by enabling control over handedness.
-To gauge controllability, we measure whether the active hand in the generated motion corresponds to prompted hand.
-Our model, trained with detailed text annotations achieves a correct overall handedness accuracy of 86.5\% against 59.3\% accuracy when trained with simple text prompts.
-We see a performance drop when training on detailed texts and testing on simple texts (0.731) and vice-versa, which was similarly observed in \cite{shvetsova2023instyle} due to a style gap.
-Similarly, we measure action correctness by evaluating the match ratio between the prompted action and the action demonstrated in the generated motion.
-Using detailed textual descriptions enables our model to generate motions that align more accurately with the text input, demonstrated by a 93.5\% accuracy compared to the 54.8\% accuracy achieved by our model tested with simple text descriptions.
+In this experiment, we train \methodname~ once with our detailed text descriptions and once with simple text prompts generated from the GRAB objects and action labels.
+We measure whether the active hand in the generated motion corresponds to the prompted hand to gauge controllability.
+Results in \tabref{tab:textual_augmentations} show that detailed text descriptions significantly improve control over handedness, achieving an accuracy of $86.5\%$ vs. $59.3\%$ with simple prompts.
+Performance drop when training on simple texts and testing on detailed texts (0.702) and vice-versa, which was similarly observed in \cite{shvetsova2023instyle} due to a style gap.
+We also measure action correctness by evaluating action recognition accuracy (AR, see Sec.~\ref{sec:metrics}).
+Using detailed descriptions enables our model to generate motions that align more accurately with the text input, demonstrated by a 0.887 action accuracy compared to 0.516 with our model tested with simple prompts.
 Since the test inputs are much more diverse with the detailed textual descriptions, this furthermore demonstrates the robustness to unseen sentences.
 We also report the cosine similarity between the different sets of texts as a reference.